Ifeanyi-Ezeigwe/Data_Analytics/README.md

 Understanding commuting patterns can inform decisions related to office locations and remote work policies.
 The percentages next to the graphs indicate net enrichment (117%) and an 8.8% increase in the active workforce.
 These metrics reflect positive trends and organizational health.
-In summary, this dashboard provides valuable insights for human resource management, talent development, and organizational decision-making. the company can use this data to address challenges, optimize workforce strategies, and foster a positive work environment.
+In summary, the company can use this data to address challenges, optimize workforce strategies, and foster a positive work environment.

-**Dashboard Overview**: The Dashboard indicates an employee turnover of 1,470.
-This metric repre
 ![TechDrive_HR_dashboard.PNG](TechDrive_HR_dashboard.PNG)